herotechcourse/spring-ecommerce-order/README.md

     - DTO
         - [x] implement `ProductResponse` to organize product response with pagination
         - [x] implement `OptionResponse` to organize options response for a product

+---

+### TODO

+Step 2.4 - Implement business logic for payment processing - `@Transactional`

+- [ ] **MUST** handle the error safely, when the payment approval API call fails
+    - [ ] inform to the user cleary for the reason of failure of payment
+    - [ ] display a proper error message why the payment failed
+        - when the order failure due to payment rejection
+        - e.g., expired session, invalid payment method, insufficient balance, etc.